Updated 9/22/25

 • Require that writing be cohesive and that it have a context that flows throughout the piece.

-• Since writing is a recursive process, ask students for a reflection on how their writing evolved.
+• Since writing is a recursive process, ask students for a reflection on how their writing evolved, possibly including drafts submissions prior to final submission of a paper.

 • Consider projects that are multi-modal or collaborative.